 The scheme is within the highways boundary and as such planning permission is not required.

-There will be some initial preparatory works but the main construction of the new cycleway is due to begin in Spring 2018.
+The main construction of the new cycleway is due to begin in Summer 2018.

 Bollards and knee-rail fencing will be extended on the approaches to the school and verge repairs will be undertaken as part of our scheme.